Skip to main content

 Rajkumari Pur Bai Solankhini was a niece of Sajja Bai.
 When Rani Jaivanta Bai first walked into the Solankhinipur palace with Kunwarani Ajabdeh Baisa, one look at the ladies mesmerised her.
 She had heard of how the Maharani had chosen a Samantputri for Mewar's crown prince and even about the heir, Amar Singh.
 Her father's kingdom was not strong enough to protect itself from the constant attacks of the Mughals and Afghans.
 She was just a token of appreciation given to Mewar for saving Solankhinipur.
 She knew the moment Kunwarani hugged her and called her Behena that this person was going to be her only friend in the strange land of Mewar.
 Ajabdeh Baisa had an aura of goodness around her.
 She, like any princess, was scared to death at the news that she was going to be Kunwar Pratap Singh's wife.
 Ajabdeh Baisa had held her hand, saying, " I am there."
 She was not sure what she would have done in this lady's place.
 It increased her respect for herself.

 When the antarpath was dropped between them, he hadn't looked up.
 She knew in her heart and soul that she was no match for the Kunwaranisa Ajabdeh she had heard of.
 Now she was sure.
-But when she was supposed to be sad and cursing her fate, she found a smile appear on her lips at his dedication to the one she called Jija now.
+But when she was supposed to be sad and cursing her fate, she found a smile appear on her lips at his dedication to the one she now called Jija.
 She never had sisters; her overprotective brothers were giving her away to the man who would never love her, and here was the lady, who was giving her a part of her life, smiling as she got down from the palanquin, ready to welcome her.
 The aarti seemed to be the longest ever as his eyes hovered around Ajabdeh's face.
 There was no hint of... what he looked for.
 She was really convincing to people.
 But he knew her soul was crying.
 Like his.
 She placed the Kalash and said in a low voice, "Please come inside, Baisa."

 The ring game had always excited the smaller ones, the Rajkumaris and Rajkumar.
 Kunwar Pratap really didn't care anymore.
 He felt empty.
 He wished these rituals would be over soon.
 He had always had strong opinions against marital alliances, and here he was trapped, in a marriage he could never respect.
 Maan was about to drop the ring when Jaivanta Bai stopped them.